section-engineering-education/engineering-education/content/articles/using-realm-database-as-an-alternative-to-sqlite-and-coredata-in-android/index.md

 Android devices are shipped with a built-in SQLite database implementation.
 SQLite is a relational database, that contains tables made of rows and columns, indexes, and many more.
 Relational databases like SQLite have a schema that stores information about, tables, relationships, triggers, indexes, etc.

 Room persistence library is an abstraction library that works on top of SQLite.
 It allows more robustness and ease of harnessing the power of SQLite.
-In other words, the Room is an (ORM) Object Relational Mapping library.
+Our database objects are translated into Java objects by the Room library.

 ### Core data
-Core data is a data persistence framework created and maintained by Apple.
-Developed for both macOS and iOS Operating Systems.
+Core data is a data persistence library provided by Apple.
+Developed to support both macOS and iOS Operating Systems.
 It saves structured data locally on the device.

 Core data manages an object graph.
-An object graph is a group of objects that are linked with one another.
+An object graph is a collection of objects that are connected with each other.
 Keep in mind that CoreData is not a database, it is a framework that manages complex object graphs.

 ### Realm database
 Realm Database can be accessed directly which makes it faster.
 It stores live objects without the need for an Object Relational Mapping library.